renproject/swapperd/docs/src/source/index.html.md

 # Introduction

 Welcome to Swapperd!
-You can use Swapperd execute cross-chain atomic swaps between Bitcoin, Ethereum, and ERC20 tokens.
+You can use Swapperd to execute cross-chain atomic swaps between Bitcoin, Ethereum, and ERC20 tokens.

 # Installation